3Dimaging-ucl/Building_Age_Classifier_with_FI-London/README.md

 ## 📐 License

-This project is released under MIT licence terms.
-All data in FI-London and codes of zero-shot classifier are free to download, use and share.
+This project is released under [MIT licence](https://github.com/3Dimaging-ucl/Building_Age_Classifier_with_FI-London/blob/main/LICENSE) terms.
+All data in FI-London is released under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
+Codes of zero-shot classifier and FI-London are free to download, use and share.

 ## ❤️ Acknowledge